• Skip to primary navigation

 • Whip the room temperature egg whites in a stand mixer with a whisk attachment on low speed until foamy, then add the cream of tartar.

-• Whip on medium speed until soft peaks form and then slowly add the sugar to the egg whites.
-Once the sugar has been incorporated, add the vanilla and a few drops of gel food coloring.
+• Continue to whip the egg white mixture on medium speed until soft peaks form and then slowly add the sugar to the egg whites.
+Keep the mixer running while adding the sugar.

 • Tap the tray on the countertop a couple of times to remove any air bubbles then allow to rest for 30 to 45 minutes, or until a skin has formed.

 • At a low speed, add the vanilla and salt, and then slowly add the powdered sugar to the mix, alternating with splashes of milk or cream.
+The buttercream should be a reasonably thick consistency to be able to create a dam to contain the vanilla blueberry jam, so don't add too much liquid.

 • Once the buttercream is done, spoon it into a large piping bag and it's ready to use to fill the blueberry macarons.